Understanding Lambda Functions

 Lambda Functions in C++

-C++ introduced lambda functions in C++11.
-They allow inline function definitions.
-The syntax uses square brackets, a parameter list, and a function body.
+C++ introduced lambda functions in C++11, allowing inline function definitions.
+The syntax uses square brackets for captures, a parameter list, and a function body.

 Here’s a basic example: